Dniester Hills

-Dniester Hills (Dealurile Nistrului), also known as Northern Moldavian Plateau (Podişul Moldovei de Nord) is a geographic area that comprises most of the northern Moldova, and parts of the Chernivtsi Oblast of Ukraine.
+Dniester Hills (Dealurile Nistrului), also known as the Northern Moldavian Plateau (Podişul Moldovei de Nord) is a geographic area that comprises most of the northern Moldova, and parts of the Chernivtsi Oblast of Ukraine.
 Dniester Hills are the N and NE component of the Moldavian Plateau.

 Dniester Hills run and ridge along the Dniester River, from the Colachin river, an affluent of the Prut river, and the Plonini Forest to the point where Dniester receives its tributary Răut.
 The river Dniester in turn bounds Dniester Hills to the N and E, and separates them from the Podolian Plateau.
 Dniester Hills are separated from the rest of the Moldavian Plateau (Suceava Plateau, Jijia Plain, Bălți steppe, Central Moldavian Plateau) by the passages formed in the valley of the Răut River and its tributaries, and partly by those of the Prut River and its tributaries.

-Dniester Hills have elevations of cca.
-300 m.
-They are composed of:
+Dniester Hills have average elevations between 250 and 300 meters, with the highest peak reaching 347 m.
+The hills are composed of: